needle-mirror/com.unity.entities.graphics/Documentation~/runtime-entity-creation.md

 ### RenderMesh

 A `RenderMesh` describes which mesh and material an entity should use.
-Entities Graphics uses the `RenderMesh` component during GameObject conversion before transforming the entity into a more efficient format.
+Entities Graphics uses the `RenderMesh` component during GameObject baking before transforming the entity into a more efficient format.

 **Note**: Entities Graphics no longer uses this component at runtime.
-It only uses this component to simplify the GameObject conversion process.
+It only uses this component to simplify the GameObject baking process.

 ### RenderMeshArray

 A `RenderMeshArray` contains a list of meshes and materials that a collection of entities share.
 Each entity can efficiently select from any mesh and material inside this array using a `MaterialMeshInfo` component created using the `MaterialMeshInfo.FromRenderMeshArrayIndices` method.
-During GameObject conversion, Entities Graphics attempts to pack all meshes and materials in a single subscene into a single shared `RenderMeshArray` to minimize chunk fragmentation.
+During GameObject baking, Entities Graphics attempts to pack all meshes and materials in a single subscene into a single shared `RenderMeshArray` to minimize chunk fragmentation.

 ### MaterialMeshInfo